foss-for-synopsys-dwc-arc-processors/documentation/docs/platforms/get-openocd.md

 $ export PATH=/tools/openocd/bin:$PATH
 ```

-## Installing udev rules for Linux
+## Installing udev Rules for Linux

 You should configure udev rules in such way that OpenOCD would be able
 to claim your JTAG debug cable.
 In common case for ARC this is an FTDI-based